AleksxanderAlekseyuk/Stroke_myocard_inf_surv/README.md

-# Possibilities of Gradient Boosting in Predicting Mortality in Patients with Acute IHD on the Background of Acute Cerebral Circulation Failure
+# Possibilities of Gradient Boosting in Predicting Mortality in Patients with Acute IHD on the Background of Cerebral infarction

 Purpose of work.
 Build a GBM (gradient boosting) machine learning model that predicts outcome in patients with ischemic cerebral infarction (ICI) complicated by acute coronary artery disease.